mas6y6/CipherOS/plugins.md

 ### `dependencies`

 If your plugin has dependencies from PyPi you can specify them here and CipherOS will download them for you.
+If you want a specific URL you can CipherOS can download that as well.

 # Setting up the code